colbyfayock/launchtime-workshop-gatsby/README.md

 ## Before the Workshop

-Here are a few things that you would ideally have done before we jump into the workshop.
+There are a few things that you would ideally have done before we jump into the workshop:
+* Make sure you're set up with the minimum environment requirements
+* Set up the base of the project and installed dependencies
+* Confirmed you're able to start the project
+* Have [Zoom](https://zoom.us/) installed - this will just help the morning of the workshop to be less stressful!

 ### Environment Requirements
 There are only a few things that are probably considered "strict" requirements for the workshop: